AI-4-Everyone/Visual-TableQA-v2/Finetuning/MiniCPM and InternVL/readme.md

 image = Image.open(f"minicpm_ds/clamped_images/{train[0]['table_id']}.jpg").convert('RGB')
 system_prompt = (
-    "You are a Vision Language Model specialized in interpreting visual data from charts and diagrams images.\n" "Analyze the image and answer the questions with step-by-step reasoning—stay concise, but include any reasoning that’s relevant."
+    "You are a Vision Language Model specialized in interpreting visual data from charts and diagrams images.\n" "Answer the questions strictly from the image, with clear, rigorous step-by-step justification.
+Stay concise, but include all reasoning that’s relevant."
 )

 question = f"{system_prompt}\n{train[0]['question']}"